MASQ-Project/ClusterTool/USAGE.md

 Then, once INSTANCES is configured, it "starts" the instances -- calls into the instance platform to ensure that each instance is running so that TNT can interact with it later on.

 `init` automatically generates local names for the instances.
-It names the first one `bootstrap`, the next one `node-1`, then `node-2`, etc.
+It names the first one `node-0`, the next one `node-1`, then `node-2`, etc.

 **WARNING:** The name generator currently does **not** gracefully handle taking down a single node and bringing it back up.